West Maui is a foodie’s delight with spectacular beachfront dining, cute cafés and tasty food trucks.

 Usually, there is live music here, and Mick Fleetwood does come around quite often apparently, but that’s on hold as of the spring of 2021, due to Covid.
 Open daily 3-9 pm.

-This little taco truck in a parking lot in Lahaina is well worth visiting for lunch, a snack, a picnic dinner.
-Basically, find a reason a go because it’s delish!
-In fact, Ono is the Hawaiian word for delicious and this truck is known for having some of the best tacos on the island, as well as exceptional homemade salsas and sauces.
-We tried a bunch of different ones and both the Fish and Al Pastor were favourites.
+This little taco truck is well worth visiting for lunch, a snack, a picnic dinner and is about to reopen after the fire.
+Find a reason a go and support them —it’s delish!
+Ono is the Hawaiian word for delicious and this truck is known for having some of the best tacos on the island, as well as exceptional homemade salsas and sauces.
+We tried a bunch of different ones and both the Fish and Al Pastor were favorites.

-There are a couple of shaded picnic tables next to the truck or you can get your tacos to go and bring them next door to enjoy with a beer from the Kohola Brewery; they have a “bring your own food” policy.
+There are a couple of shaded picnic tables next to the truck or you can get your tacos to go.
 Note that Ono Tacos is cash only.
 (Thanks to the friendly people who gave us cash so we didn’t have to go to the bank; Venmo digital payments to the rescue.)

 Breakfast in West Maui

-We were staying in Maui at the Westi Nanea Ocean Villas, a suite-style hotel with a kitchen, so wanted to direct most of our dining budget to dinners out, but we did have a few breakfasts.
+In West Maui, we stayed at the Westin Nanea Ocean Villas, a suite-style hotel with a kitchen.
+Since we could eat breakfasts in our villa, most of our dining budget went to dinners out, but we did have a few breakfasts and Gazebo was by far our favorite.
+It would also be nice for lunch.
+Open daily 7:30-2 pm.

 Gazebo - Napili Shores Condos, 5315 Lower Honoapiilani Road